 A simple recipe for making homemade yogurt?

 Take two quarts of half and half (or other milk of your choice) and bring it to a boil.
 Let the half and half cool to room temperature, and then mix the cooled milk with yogurt starter in your yogurt maker (like Yolife, we have a quick list of products here) for 24 hours.
 If you can, add fresh fruit or raw honey to make it a really delicious treat.

 Don’t Give Up!

 Healing from SIBO is possible, but there is a learning curve.
 Give yourself the gifts of patience and grace, and know that even small progress is still progress.

 Do you connect with Dr. Gurevich?
 She has so much more to teach us.
-Check out our special event with her in January here.
+Check out our special event.